Find out how your local pharmacist can help you to manage your asthma and asthma medicines without needing an appointment.

-You’ll find a pharmacist in your local or high street pharmacy.
-They're also based in supermarket pharmacies, GP surgeries and hospitals.
+You’ll find a pharmacy on your local high street.
+You can also find pharmacies in supermarkets, GP surgeries and hospitals.

 - you don't need an appointment

-- some pharmacies are open outside GP surgery hours
+- some pharmacies are open outside of GP surgery hours

 - many pharmacies have a private consultation room.

 You can ask your pharmacist about any concerns with your asthma, repeat prescriptions, stop smoking advice, and advice on losing weight.